Is it true that everyone can write?

 1. Always have purpose

-- Be clear about what you’re going to write
+- Be clear about what the goal is.

 2. Choose simple words

-- Remember the idea is to get your message across easily!
+- Remember the idea is to get the message across easily!

 - Consider using words like ‘use’ instead of ‘utilise’, or ‘help’ instead of ‘facilitate’.